kata-dev-tpbowl/2019_DEV_112/README.md

 • cd into project directory

-• Run: xcodebuild -project TenPinBowling.xcodeproj -configuration Debug -target TenPinBowling as output
+• Run: xcodebuild -project TenPinBowling.xcodeproj -configuration Debug -target TenPinBowling

 • That should produce our product in Build->Debug folder: TenPinBowling